ABOUT

 Mental health

-According to Mind, the mental health charity, every year one in four of us will experience a mental health problem.
-While mental illness affects one-in-ten children.
+According to Mind, the mental health charity, every year, one in four of us will experience a mental health problem.
+At the same time, mental illness affects one in ten children.

-Mental health issues can be devastating to our communities and link to other issues such as loneliness.
+Mental health issues can devastate our communities and link to other issues like loneliness.

-According to NHS England, improved mental health and wellbeing is associated with a range of better outcomes for people of all ages and backgrounds.
+According to NHS England, improved mental health and wellbeing are associated with better outcomes for people of all ages and backgrounds.

 These include: